 In an arrangement known as "self-insurance," the entity can purchase no coverage (and thus retain all of the risk) or purchase coverage that only applies to large claims, typically called "excess insurance."
 The final premium for the excess coverage may depend on a retrospective audit of the exposure base.
 Self-insurance is very common for exposures where insurance coverage is not required by regulation, such as auto physical damage and other first-party exposures, general and products liability, warranty coverages, medical professional and general liability coverages, and many management type risks.
 Entities also continue to bear risk for costs not covered by their commercial policies.
 Self-insurance also is common for workers' compensation, but has become increasingly less common for commercial entities with the growth of large deductible policies.
-Workers' compensation self-insurance is regulated by states, usually by a division that is separate from the insurance regulator, which is charged with approving entities to become self-insured and holding any required collateral.
-Self-insurance is uncommon for other exposures where insurance is required by statute, such as automobile liability for regulated vehicles, because it can be interpreted to violate state or federal financial responsibility requirements, but it is permitted and regulated in some states.
+Workers' compensation self-insurance is regulated by states, usually by a division that is separate from the insurance regulator, which is charged with approving entities to become self-insurance is required by statute, such as automobile liability for regulated vehicles, because it can be interpreted to violate state or federal financial responsibility requirements, but it is permitted and regulated in some states.